alejodegennaro/phonewords/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-# number-2-word
+# Phonewords

-> Keyboard that returns T9 like text response for any given number(s)
+React app with a Node backend that converts a given numeric string into a list of corresponding words in the style of T9 or Phonewords.

 ## Getting Started

-In the project directory, you can run:
+On each project directory, you can run:

 ### `npm install`